 - Record the date, time, and amount of drainage (in cc or ml, Do NOT measure in ounces) on the recording sheet provided.
 In addition, note any problems you have encountered.

 - Empty the containers two to three times per day.

 - Do not worry if clotted material shows up in the drains.
 This is normal and does not indicate a problem.
 The drain fluid may change color and become more clear (from red to orange, to yellow) This is normal and to be expected.
 The overall amount should also decrease over time.

 - You should treat the area where the drain exits your skin with some antibiotic ointment of your choice (such as Neosporin, Bacitracin, etc…) 2-3 times per day.

-- You may shower with your drain in place (Occasionally, Dr. Glatt will not want you shower with your drain.
+- You may shower with your drain in place (Occasionally, Dr. Glatt will not want you to shower with your drain.
 He will let you know if this is the case).
 To do this you may put a string or shoelace around your neck and safety pin the drains to the string or you can safety pin the drains to a hanging towel.
 Just let soap and water run over the site – do not actively scrub the drain site.
-Pat the area dry with a clean towel afterwards and apply antibiotic ointment.
+Pat the area dry with a clean towel afterward and apply antibiotic ointment.

 - Redness or drainage around the drain site

 - Inability to keep the drainage container flat and on suction